bysmartos/postgres-practice/kata1-the-basics/readme.md

 ### Step6: Group By

-Does the average replacement cost of a film differ by rating?
+Does the average replacement cost of a film differ by rating?yes

+    select rating, avg(replacement_cost) as average_replacement_cost from film group by rating;

-Challenge: Are there any customers with the same last name?
+Challenge: Are there any customers with the same last name?NO select last_name, count(*) from customer group by last_name HAVING count(*) > 1;

 ## Step7: Functions